 THE PLAY - THE OTHER COUNTRY

 The Other Country is a community-based, site-specific event, placing the memorable Thea Foss story squarely in its original and authentic setting.
-The production will take place both inside and outside the dynamic and historic Foss Waterway Seaport (705 Dock Street, Tacoma), with five shows on August 10-13 (patron preview on August 10 is sold out!).
-This play celebrates our diverse backgrounds, the spirit of a strong female entrepreneur, and the enduring beauty and power of Puget Sound.
+The production took place both inside and outside the dynamic and historic Foss Waterway Seaport (705 Dock Street, Tacoma), in August of 2017.
+The play celebrates diverse backgrounds, the spirit of a strong female entrepreneur, and the enduring beauty and power of Puget Sound.

-A diverse company has been cast of twenty local actors and singers of multiple ages and local cultures and herit The Other Country, produced by Nancy Bourne Haley, will be co-directed by Marilyn Bennett and Suzy Willhoft, artistic directors of the independent theatre companies Toy Boat Theatre and Found Space Productions, musically directed by Debbie Birkey and with costumes by Alex Lewington.
+The diverse cast consisted of 22 local actors and singers of multiple ages, cultures and heritages, reflective of the "immigrants from many countries" referenced by Thea in her letters home, accompanied by 2 area musicians.
+The Other Country, produced by Nancy Bourne Haley, was co-directed by Marilyn Bennett and Suzy Willhoft, artistic directors of the independent theatre companies Toy Boat Theatre and Found Space Productions, musically directed by Debbie Birkey and with costumes by Alex Lewington.

 Spanning from 1880-1927, The Other Country encompasses Thea's humble beginnings in Norway, her marriage to Andrew Foss, and her family's subsequent immigration to the United States.
 Once settled in Tacoma, this practical, intelligent, and determined woman began a small Puget Sound boat business.
 Due to Thea's tenacity and business acumen, and with the help of her husband and children, this eventually became the famous Foss Maritime Company, which continues to thrive.

-Special thanks to our funders and facilitators: Foss Waterway Seaport, Pacific Lutheran University Scandinavian Cultural Center, University of Puget Sound Theatre Department, Foss Maritime Company, Florence Kilworth Foundation, Tacoma Arts Commission, North Bay Partners, Sons of Norway Foundation, University of Washington Tacoma College of Arts and Communication, Tacoma Historical Society, various Daughters of Norway lodges, and many kind individuals.
+Special thanks to play funders: Foss Waterway Seaport, Pacific Lutheran University Scandinavian Cultural Center, University of Puget Sound Theatre Department, Foss Maritime Company, Florence Kilworth Foundation, Gottfried & Mary Fuchs Foundation, Tacoma Arts Commission, Bayview Partners, Emily Hall Tremaine Foundation, Sons of Norway Foundation, Tacoma Historical Society, various Daughters of Norway lodges, and many kind individuals.